KajiyamaVK/kajix/README.md

   - Nodemailer for email functionality
   - class-validator & class-transformer for DTO validation
   - Faker.js for generating test data
+  - Playwright for web scraping and browser automation

 ### kajix-ui (Frontend)